 Top 5 Spring tips for online marketing in Adelaide

-If you’re a small businesses considering your online marketing in Adelaide and South Australia you may need a bit of an excuse to get started or re-energised.
+If you’re a small businesses thinking about your online marketing in Adelaide and South Australia you may need a bit of an excuse to get started or re-energised.
 Spring has sprung and we’re all feeling the outdoor lifestyle is again upon us.
-So it’s certainly not so nice to be stuck in front of a computer doing your online marketing.
-But if you want to succeed you may need to reserve your outdoor joy for the weekend to keep your marketing on track.
+So it’s certainly not nice to be stuck in front of a computer doing your online marketing.

-Whether it’s email marketing, websites, Facebook page or your LinkedIn posts, online platforms love photos.
+Whether it’s email marketing, websites, Facebook or LinkedIn online platforms love photos.

 Be adventurous.
-If you are a dog groomer take some tools of trade and show yourself off outside with a brush or hose used in the salon.
+If you’re a dog groomer show yourself holding a brush or hose used in the salon.
 If you sell boxing gloves take a few photos of the gloves on a tree stump.
+If you’re a tradie take a few tools of your trade and stand infront of your ute.
 Social media loves something a bit different.

-Get a few photos that would make great landscape banner photos as these tend to often be in short supply.
+Get a few photos with a landscape aspect ratio as these tend to often be in short supply.